7 Best Foods For Skin, Hair And Nails

-Omega 3 (ALA, DHA, EPA, DPA) and Omega-6 (linoleic acid) fats are otherwise known as unsaturated or “healthy” fats.
+Omega-3 (ALA, DHA, EPA, DPA) and Omega-6 (linoleic acid) fats are otherwise known as unsaturated or “healthy” fats.
 These essential fatty acids form an integral part of the epidermis, the outer layer of the skin.
-Not enough of these essential fats result in a dry, flaky and itchy scalp and skin.
+Not including enough essential fats in your diet can result in a dry, flaky and itchy scalp and skin.

 Vitamin C, E & beta-carotene

-Best foods for hair, skin and nails
+Best foods for skin, hair and nails

 Nuts and seeds

-Not only are avocados great for hair and skin, but a 2013 National Health and Nutrition Examination Survey published in Nutrition Journal, found those who eat avocado regularly have a better overall diet quality, lower BMI and lower risk of lifestyle diseases than people who avoid it.
+Not only are avocados great for hair and skin, but a 2013 National Health and Nutrition Examination Survey found those who eat avocados regularly have a better overall diet quality, lower BMI and lower risk of lifestyle diseases than people who avoid them.

 Good nutrition can keep hair and skin healthy and strong

+Many of us try to nourish our hair, skin and nails with special products and supplements, but focusing on eating a highly nutritious, balanced diet can go a long way.
 Your hair, skin and nails will benefit from good nutrition and healthy habits, and eating well is great for your overall health and wellbeing too.
 Good nutrition will help you feel your best inside and out!